 Millennium Corner, the extension to the SW, was planted with mixed broadleaves and Scots pine in 2001.

-Shrubs are scarce, limited to whin and broom and a small number recently planted.
+Shrubs are scarce, limited to gorse (whin), broom and a small number planted between 2011 and 2016, including hazel and hawthorn.

 Other Habitats Description